- Rugged personality

 The 2020 Lexus GX 460 is plush and spacious, if not exactly fancy inside.

 Climb aboard the 2020 Lexus GX 460 and you’ll find a spacious interior for most passengers and plenty of cargo space, though there are some compromises that help us land at our 8 out of 10 score.
-(Read more about how we rate cars.)

 The chair-like front seats offer good support and plenty of power adjustment.
 Rear-seat riders in row two will find good space with either the standard three-seat bench or the individual captain’s chairs aimed at keeping warring offspring from escalating whatever battle started before climbing into the 2020 GX.
-The third row is a kid-only affair, and it’s a challenge to access for anyone taller than about 5-feet.
+The third row is a kid-only affair, and it’s a challenge to access for anyone taller than about 5 feet.

 Fold the second and third rows away, and the awkward curb-side-hinged rear door swings open to reveal a modest 65 cubic feet of cargo.
-That’s lower than many similarly sized SUVs, though the space is wide and liftover is fairly low for an SUV.
+That’s smaller than many similarly sized SUVs, though the space is wide and liftover is fairly low for an SUV.

 The standard synthetic leather has a durable feel, while the optional hides are typical Lexus-soft.
 Heated and cooled front seats are standard on most trims and the second row can be heated as an option.
 The interior isn’t awash in exotic materials otherwise, but the glossy wood trim imparts an upscale appearance in line with asking prices.